sai-praneeth-reddy/GT_Project1/README.md

 ## Hypothesis 1b - Average Household Income by Tariq Attarwala

-- The programs that were used to extract and analyze the data are present in "Programs_SD" folder.
+- The programs that were used to extract and analyze the data are present in "Project1_Tq/programs" folder.
-- The data that was used for the analysis is present in project1_veronica/Data_your_hypo
+- The data that was used for the analysis is present in project1_veronica/Data_your_hypo and Project1_Tq/data

 ## Hypothesis 2 - Covid 19 case count vs Social Distancing by Sai Reddy